-Note - A report from a suitably qualified Registered Professior development does not increase the potential for significant ad premises.
-RAD19 Stormwater drainage infrastructure (excluding deter private land is protected by easements in favour of widths are as follows: , , , Pipe Diameter Minimum Easement Width (excluding access requirements) Stormwater Pipe up to 825mm diameter 3.0m Stormwater Pipe up to 825mm diameter with Sewer pipe up to 225m diameter 4.0m Stormwater pipe greater than 825mm diameter Easement boundary to be 1m clear of the outside wall of the pipe and clear of all pits.
+Note - A report from a suitably qualified Registered Profession development does not increase the potential for significant ad premises.
+RAD19 Stormwater drainage infrastructure (excluding detern private land is protected by easements in favour of widths are as follows: ention and bio-retention systems) through or within Council (at no cost to Council).
+Minimum easement Pipe Diameter Minimum Easement Width (excluding access requirements) Stormwater Pipe up to 825mm diameter 3.0m Stormwater Pipe up to 825mm diameter with Sewer pipe up to 225m diameter 4.0m Stormwater pipe greater than 825mm diameter Easement boundary to be 1m clear of the outside wall of the pipe and clear of all pits.
 Note - Additional easement width may be required in certain c stormwater system. ircumstances in order to facilitate maintenance access to the Note - Refer to Planning scheme policy - Integrated design (A ppendix C) for easement requirements over open channels.